Richard Dobbs Spaight: Political career

 The North Carolina General Assembly elected Spaight a delegate to the Congress of the Confederation between 1782 and 1785; he then served in the North Carolina House of Commons from 1785 to 1787 and was named speaker of the House.
 In 1787, he was a delegate to the Philadelphia Convention that drafted the U.S. Constitution, and he signed the document when he was 29 years old.

 Under the North Carolina Constitution of 1776, Spaight was nominated for governor in 1787 but was defeated by a majority in the General Assembly; he was nominated for the United States Senate in 1789 and was again defeated.
 In 1788, he was a member of the state convention, which voted not to ratify the Constitution, although Spaight supported ratification.
 On March 24, 1788, he married Mary Leach, who had the distinction of being the first lady to dance with George Washington at a ball in Washington's honor at the Governor's Palace, New Bern, in 1791.

 Spaight retired from politics for several years because of ill health; he returned to the state House of Representatives in 1792.
 Also, in 1792, he was elected the first native-born governor of North Carolina and was re-elected by the General Assembly for two further one-year terms.
 During his term as governor, sites were chosen for the new state capital of Raleigh and the newly chartered University of North Carolina.
 Spaight was chair of the university's board of trustees during his term as governor.
 He stepped down as governor in 1795, having served the constitutional limit of three one-year terms.

-Spaight was elected to the United States House of Representatives in 1798, filling the unexpired term of Nathan Bryan; he was elected to a two-year term in 1799, serving until 1801, and though elected as a Federalist, his views on states rights led him to become associated with the Democratic-Republican Party of Thomas Jefferson.
+Spaight was elected to the United States House of Representatives in 1798, filling the unexpired term of Nathan Bryan, whom Spaight previously lost to in 1796; he was elected to a two-year term in 1799, serving until 1801, and though elected as a Federalist, his views on states rights led him to become associated with the Democratic-Republican Party of Thomas Jefferson.
 He lost his bid for re-election to Congress but returned to state government, serving in the North Carolina Senate beginning in 1801.

+Slavery

+Spaight was part of the planter class and an extensive enslaver.
+According to census records, he enslaved 71 people in 1790 and 83 people in 1800.
+At the time of his death in 1802, he was enslaving 89 people.
+As a delegate to the Confederation Congress, Spaight led the successful effort to eliminate Thomas Jefferson's proposed ban on slavery from the Northwest Ordinance of 1784.

 Death and legacy

 Spaight died on September 6, 1802, following injuries sustained in a duel with John Stanly, the Federalist congressman who had defeated him in the election of 1800 for the House of Representatives.
 Spaight is buried at "Clermont," near New Bern, North Carolina.
-Spaight Street in Madison, Wisconsin, is named in honor of Richard Spaight.
+Spaight Street in Madison, Wisconsin, is named in his honor.
 Most of the main streets in downtown Madison are named after signers of the United States Constitution.